nanocurrency/nano-docs/docs/commands/command-line-interface.md

 Output the stacktrace stored after a node crash.

 ### --debug_generate_crash_report
-During a node crash on linux, this command consume the dump files generated from that crash and produces a "nano_node_crash_report.txt" file.
+After a node crash on linux, this command consumes the dump files generated from that crash and produces a "nano_node_crash_report.txt" file.
 Requires `addr2line` to be installed on the system.
-See the troubleshooting [guide](/running-a-node/troubleshooting/#what-to-do-if-the-node-crashes-linux) for more information.
+See the [troubleshooting guide](/running-a-node/troubleshooting/#what-to-do-if-the-node-crashes-linux) for more information.

 ### --debug_profile_bootstrap
 Profile simulated bootstrap process